syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 ### enableNativeScrolling `boolean`
-{:#members:enableNativeScrolling}
+{:#members:enablenativescrolling}

 Specifies whether to enable device’s native scroll behavior when scrolling is allowed.

-N> To achieve this behavior, the [allowScrolling] property should be set as true.
+N> To achieve this behavior, the allowScrolling property should be set as true.

 #### Default Value